railsadminteam/rails_admin/Css-customization.md

 * `app/assets/stylesheet/rails_admin/custom/variables.css.scss`
 * `app/assets/javascripts/rails_admin/custom/ui.js`

-### For theme creation (you wish to share it with the community), create these files in your gem:
+### For theme creation (you wish to share it with the community), create these files in your gem (or add it to RA with a pull request):

 * `app/assets/stylesheet/rails_admin/theme/__THEME_NAME__/mixins.css.scss`
 * `app/assets/stylesheet/rails_admin/theme/__THEME_NAME__/theming.css.scss`